Best of Bordeaux

 Things to Do

-Taste your way through a market — I love a good market, and Bordeaux is home to a few good ones where you can load up on local specialties like canelés, oysters from the Bay of Arcachon, and asparagus from the Blayais.
-There’s the historic Capucins market, nicknamed "the belly of Bordeaux,” the Chartrons market that runs alongside the Garonne River on Sunday mornings, and the Bacalan market, where you can buy fresh produce and/or enjoy home-cooked dishes.
+Taste your way through a market.
+I love a good market, and Bordeaux is home to a few good ones where you can load up on local specialties like canelés, oysters from the Bay of Arcachon, and asparagus from the Blayais.
+There’s the historic Capucins market, nicknamed "the belly of Bordeaux,” the Quai des Chartrons Market that runs alongside the Garonne River on Sunday mornings, and Les Halles de Bacalan (right across from the Cité du Vin), where you can eat your way through dozens of food stalls.

 Have a French Sunday.
-Pick up a rotisserie chicken and some veggies at the Marche des Chartrons, pop by a wine shop for a bottle or two, grab a cake or tarte, and voila—a perfect Sunday night dinner at home.
+Pick up a rotisserie chicken and some veggies at the Quai des Chartrons Market or Le Poulailler D’Augustin, pop by a wine shop for a bottle or two, grab a cake or tarte, and voila—a perfect Sunday night dinner at home.